 NOTE 4: the above requirements cover scenarios were the two links (to the RAN) could be connected to the same or different RAN node(s), and assuming both relay and RAN belong to the same PLMN.

+[CPR 009a] The 5G system shall be able to support mobile base station relays accessing to 5GC via NR satellite access and NR terrestrial access simultaneously.

 Mobility

 [CPR 010] The 5G system shall be able to provide means to support efficient UE cell selection and cell reselection (between mobile BS relays or between relays and RAN) in the presence of mobile base station relays.

-Editor’s Note: this requirement is for FFS.
+[CPR 010a] The 5G system shall be able to support mechanisms to optimize mobility and energy efficiency for UEs located in a vehicle equipped with a base station relay.

+NOTE x: The above requirements cover scenarios where mobile base station relays provide 5G access for both UEs in the vehicle and around the vehicle.

 [CPR 011] The 5G system shall be able to ensure end-to-end service continuity, in the presence of mobile base station relays

 NOTE 5: the above requirement intends to cover different scenarios of UE mobility (e.g. UE moving between two mobile BS relays, or between macro RAN and BS relay) and BS relay mobility (e.g. BS relay moving between different donor RAN nodes).

+[CPR 011a] The 5G System shall be able to support service continuity for mobile base station relays using at least one 3GPP satellite NG-RAN.

+NOTE 6: This requirement applies to scenarios where there is a transition between two 3GPP NG-RAN, operated by the same MNO, involving at least one 3GPP satellite NG-RAN.

 Charging

 [CPR 012] The 5G system shall be able to identify and differentiate UEs’ traffic carried via a mobile base station relay and collect charging information, including specific relay information (e.g. geographic location served by the relay).